SFe-Team-was-taken/SFe/sfe-specification-4.0u9.md

 - Before saving, SFe editors should insert this leeway.
 Otherwise, they might give a warning telling the user that loop and interpolation quality may be affected.
 - If ROM samples are detected in SFe files, attempt to load them, even if this sub-chunk is missing.
 - If this sub-chunk is missing, and no ROM samples are found, show a suitable error message.
+- This sub-chunk supports containerisation in banks with a `wMajor` value of `3` or greater.
+(Update 9)

-### 5.7.2 About sdta structure modes (Update 8)
+### 5.7.2 About sdta structure modes (Update 9)

 In SFe 4, there are four different types of sample data structures that are used:
-- SFe Compression (SFeC) mode
+- SFe Compression (SFeC) mode (containerised)
-- Unified sample data pool (UDSP) mode
+- Uncompressed containerised (UCC) mode (containerised)
-- Legacy 24-bit (sm24) mode
+- Legacy 24-bit (sm24) mode (non-containerised)
-- Legacy 16-bit mode
+- Legacy 16-bit mode (non-containerised)

-### 5.7.3 SFe Compression and USDP modes (Update 8)
+### 5.7.3 Containerised modes (Update 9)

-To implement compression in your SFe bank, please use the SFe Compression specification, listed in this section (5.7.3).

-#### What is SFe Compression?
+#### What is a containerised mode?
+(Update 9)

+Containerised sample data structure modes use containerisation, which is where each sample has metadata stored in a "container".
+This is in contrast to a non-containerised format, which stores wave data from each sample directly next to each other, as seen in the legacy SoundFont format.

-SFe Compression is the compression encoding system used by SFe, based on the earlier [Werner SF3](https://github.com/FluidSynth/fluidsynth/wiki/SoundFont3Format) system widely used by the open source community.
+Such containers include information such as sample rate, bitdepth, compression format used, audio information and more.
+These are already used by the earlier [Werner SF3](https://github.com/FluidSynth/fluidsynth/wiki/SoundFont3Format) system widely used by the open source community, to store information about compression that a Werner SF3-compatible player could use to decompress the sample.

+Containerised modes provide many other advantages such as variable bitdepths, conserving sample quality while reducing wasted space, and detailed sample data can also be included directly.
+Because of said advantages, containerised modes are mandatory with 64-bit chunk headers, and are strongly recommended for 32-bit chunk headers.

+[Diagram goes here]

+#### What are SFe Compression and uncompressed containerised modes?
+(Update 9)

+SFe Compression is the encoding system for compressed samples used by SFe, based on Werner SF3.

 By standardising on Werner SF3 in the form of SFe Compression, we will hopefully ensure that everyone uses the same compression formats.
-Due to this, we will only make small changes to SFe Compression which correspond to updates to the Werner SF3 specification by other SF player programs.
+Due to this, we will mostly make small changes to SFe Compression which correspond to updates to the Werner SF3 specification by other SF player programs.
+We may also make other standardisation changes to streamline the format.
 To achieve this, all SFe players should implement SFe Compression.

-#### What is UDSP mode?

-UDSP mode provides the containerisation of SFe Compression without actually compressing the samples.
-It works by using WAV containers for each sample, and UDSP samples can be combined with compressed samples.
+Uncompressed containerised mode provides the containerisation of SFe Compression without actually compressing the samples.

-This allows useful features, most notably variable sample bitdepths and the usage of WAV metadata that can be read by an SFe editor program.

 #### File identification